-In addition, some cases of virtualization and/or distribution of specific job steps are not desirable.
-For these cases you can configure ElectricAccelerator Developer Edition to:
+Some cases of virtualization and/or distribution of specific job steps are not desirable.
+For these cases you can configure Accelerator to:

 - Run an individual command from the Agent back on the host system, using the "proxy command" function.
 See Using the Proxy Command. - Prevent remote job execution by using the #pragma runlocal function.
 See Running a Local Job on the Make Machine.